djetshu/PointCloudStitcher/README.md

+# PointCloudStitcher

-# Geometric Transformer for Fast and Robust Point Cloud Registration
+## Geometric Transformer for Fast and Robust Point Cloud Registration

 PyTorch implementation of the paper: